simon-frankau/galette/README.md

    output files lose alignment.
  * Tristate enables etc. no longer need to be defined after the main output definition (as long as that definition is present somewhere).
- * Newlines are important.
-   * We assume one line per equation.
+ * Equations must start after a newline, but continuation lines are now supported.
-   * The list of pins must be split equally across two lines.
+ * The list of pins must be split equally across two lines, not just listed in freeform.
-   * This is much less free-form than galasm, but hopefully makes understanding syntax errors a lot easier.
-   * Maybe I'll change my mind!

 `galette --help` gives you a summary of the (GALasm-compatible) command-line options.